Garrana/MEAArc/README.md

    1- Whiteboarding session for the customer environment
    2- identifying the business and technical values that would benifit the customer
    3- Selection for specific servers to be onboarded into Arc ( 5+ Servers  )
-   4- Selection for Arc use cases for the projected servers incuding but not limited to
+   4- Selection for Arc (core) use cases for the projected servers incuding but not limited to

           Organization and inventory – Search, Index, Group, Tags
           Environments and automation – Templates, Extensions